 Commencement Ceremony Eligibility

-For participation in the May 2019 Commencement ceremony and inclusion in the Commencement program, degree-seeking students must fall into 1 of the following categories:
+For participation in the May 2022 Commencement ceremony and inclusion in the Commencement program, degree-seeking students must fall into one of the following categories:

 To participate in the May commencement ceremony, students must visit the Commencement website to review campus specific requirements.